-Members who wish to be further involved may choose to participate in ad-hoc subcommittees when and if they are needed and established, to discuss topics that can subsequently feed the full committee's discussions.
+Members who wish to be further involved may choose to participate in ad-hoc sub-committees when and if they are needed and established, to discuss topics that can subsequently feed the full committee's discussions.
 Subcommittees will meet as necessary, and report back their findings and/or recommendations at the next full steering committee.
-Should the subcommittee request to bring an action before the CSC, the District will work with the co-leads to ensure that the recommendation and proposed action is on the next CSC meeting agenda as appropriate.
-Subcommittee meeting agendas, summaries, and action items will be posted to the District website.